-Edgecam and their Australian reseller G-Zerofive provide software, post processors, customization and full training to Brad Jones Racing (BJR), for their two Holden VF Commodore cars.
+Edgecam and their Australian reseller G-Zerofive provide software, post processors, customisation and full training to Brad Jones Racing (BJR), for their two Holden VF Commodore cars.

-"We needed Edgecam’s state-of-the-art functionality to optimize the full potential of our new Okuma machining center."Dave Morris FontesProduction Manager
+"We needed Edgecam’s state-of-the-art functionality to optimise the full potential of our new Okuma machining centre."Dave Morris FontesProduction Manager

 The cars compete in every major part of Australia, and at overseas races in New Zealand and the USA, on race tracks and street circuits.
 The rules require that each car is constructed from a controlled chassis, using a combination of fibre glass and metal panelling to give the appearance of a production car.
 Each BJR car costs around $500,000 AUD to build.

 BJR Production Manager Dave Morris Fontes says the post processor is vital in ensuring seamless integration from Edgecam to the machine controllers, saving time and increasing the quality of the finished product.
-“And we needed Edgecam’s state-of-the-art functionality to optimize the full potential of our new Okuma machining center.”
+“And we needed Edgecam’s state-of-the-art functionality to optimise the full potential of our new Okuma machining centre.”

 All 500+ components on each car have a ‘life’ regulated by the cyclic loading, or ultimate load, that they will endure during their operation.
 “Because of this, each component is ‘lifted’ differently from the next.
 Lifting is measured in kilometres, or, if it has either endured extreme stress during a crash or defects such as cracks and other damage are found during the regular inspection process.

-“Which makes it all the more important that Dave Morris Fontes and his team of programrs/machinists can quickly use Edgecam to manufacture replacements.”
+“Which makes it all the more important that Dave Morris Fontes and his team of programmers/machinists can quickly use Edgecam to manufacture replacements.”